Grades & Coursework

-MIT considers any student who does not hold US citizenship or permanent residency to be an international applicant, regardless of where you live or attend school.
-US Permanent Residents are those students who have an official copy of their Green Card in hand.
-If you are in the process of obtaining a Green Card, then you are considered by MIT to be an international student, regardless of where your high school is located.
+MIT considers any student who does not hold U.S. citizenship or permanent residency to be an international applicant, regardless of where you live or attend school.
+U.S. Permanent Residents are those students who have an official copy of their Green Card in hand.
+If you are in the process of obtaining a Green Card, then you are considered by MIT to be an international student.
 If you are an American citizen or permanent resident, then you are considered a domestic applicant; however, if you have lived for long periods of time outside the United States, some of this information may still be helpful to orient you in the process.

 When To Apply

-Most students apply to MIT after completing "high school" or "secondary school" in their own country, meaning that they have completed all available education prior to university.
-Most students in most countries are 17-19 years of age for this.
+Most U.S. students apply to MIT at the beginning of their final year of high school, and international applicants should do the same.
+Only accepted students are required to send final grades, and we understand that they will not be available until the summer months.
+Most applicants are 17–19 years of age.
 Some may be younger, especially if they have studied ahead; some may be older, especially if their countries have mandatory military service after secondary school.

 How MIT Considers International Applicants

 We limit the number of international students we can accept because of our generous financial aid.
-MIT is one of the few schools in the world that offers need-blind admissions and meets their full financial need.
-"Need-blind" means we will consider your application equally, no matter how rich or poor you are or how much you could pay to attend.
+MIT is one of the few schools in the US that offers need-blind admissions and meets their full financial need.
+"Need-blind" means you will not be disadvantaged in the admissions process because of your financial need.
 "Meeting your full financial need" means MIT will give you enough financial aid so that you can afford to attend, no matter how much or how little your family can pay.

 What You Need To Do

-In order to apply to MIT you must take some tests and complete the application.
-You should also try to schedule an interview with an MIT alum.
+To apply to MIT, you must take some standardized tests and complete our application.
 Due to capacity issues only a limited number of interviews are available in some regions outside the US.
-If you live outside the US and your interview is initially waived, you will be notified if an interviewer becomes available and of any applicable deadlines.
-Requesting an interview will not insure that you will receive an interview.
+If you live outside the US and your interview is initially waived, you will be notified if an interviewer becomes available.
+Requesting an interview will not ensure that you will receive an interview.
 If it is not possible to provide an interview for you, we will not hold it against you.